ReproNim/module-dataprocessing/_episodes/02-concepts.md

 ### Element 4: Checking output consistency using continuous integration

-Once the data and environment are setup appropriately and the analysis is run, it would be good to know if the same results are obtained when a different dataset containing the same data or a slightly different workflow is used.
+Once the data and environment are setup appropriately and the analysis is run, it would be good to know if the same results, within some threshold, are obtained when a dataset containing the similar data or a similar workflow is used.
 These can be carried out using continuous integration services, such as [Travis](https://travis-ci.org/), [CircleCI](https://circleci.com/), [Jenkins](https://jenkins.io/), which allow executing an analysis and performing